Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics: Background and Related Work

-\textbf{Sparse coding and dictionary learning:} Learning data representations is a central theme in machine learning and neuroscience.
-One fundamental approach is sparse coding, which assumes a form of efficiency in representation under a linear generative model~\cite{OLS:1996,aharon2006rm}.
-Under the dictionary learning model, each data point $\bm{y}_k$ can be linearly generated from a latent vector $\bm{a}_k$ such that $\bm{y}_k = \bm{D}\bm{a}_k + \bm{\epsilon}$, where the matrix $\bm{D}$ contains representational features as its elements, and $\bm{\epsilon}$ is representational noise.
-Sparse coding assumes that the representation is efficient in that for any $\bm{y}_k$, few of the features in $\bm{D}$ are required to construct the data-point, i.e., the number of non-zero entries in $\bm{a}_k$ for any $\bm{y}_k$ is assumed to be small relative to the size of $\bm{a}_k$.
-In general, $\bm{D}$ is unknown and must be learned from data.
-A variational approach with a delta approximation to the posterior ~\cite{barello2018sparse} results in a two-step optimization that iterates between inferring the sparse vector $\bm{a}_k$ for a subset of points, and updating the dictionary $\bm{D}$ by taking a gradient step over the approximated likelihood.
+\textbf{Sparse coding and dictionary learning.} Learning data representations is a central theme in machine learning and neuroscience.
+One fundamental approach is sparse coding, which assumes a form of efficiency in representation under a linear generative model~\citep{OLS:1996,aharon2006rm}.
+In the sparse coding representation, each data point $\bm{y}_k$ can be linearly generated from a latent vector $\bm{a}_k$ such that $\bm{y}_k = \bm{D}\bm{a}_k + \bm{\epsilon}$, where the matrix $\bm{D}$ contains representational features as its elements, and $\bm{\epsilon}$ is representational noise.
+Sparse coding assumes that the representation is efficient in that for any $\bm{y}_k$, only a few of the features (columns of $\bm{D}$) are required to construct the data point, i.e., the number of non-zero entries in $\bm{a}_k$ for any $\bm{y}_k$ is assumed to be small relative to the size of $\bm{a}_k$.
+In general, $\bm{D}$ is unknown and must be learned from data via a process called dictionary learning (DL).
+DL can be expressed as a variational approach with a delta approximation to the posterior~\citep{barello2018sparse} results in a two-step optimization that iterates between inferring the sparse vector $\bm{a}_k$ for a subset of points, and updating the dictionary $\bm{D}$ by taking a gradient step over the approximated likelihood.